Esri/idp/Documentation/OpenID/Azure Entra ID.md

  - Enable the option: Use PKCE enhanced Authorization Code Flow and select Save.

 # Troubleshoot OpenID Connect login issues

+### Verify the Azure app client secret

+ - Sign in to your ArcGIS web site and navigate to Settings > Security > Logins.
+ - Select Configure login, next to your OpenID connect login registration.
+ - Under Registered client secret, select Show client secret.
+ - In a new browser window or tab, sign in to the Azure portal, https://portal.azure.com/.
+ - Click on the Azure portal menu and select Microsoft Entra ID.
+ - Under Manage, select App registrations, then select All applications.
+ - Select the app registration for your ArcGIS Service Provider.
+ - Under Manage, select Certificates & secrets.
+ - Verify that the ArcGIS client secret starts with the same characters as the client secret Value in Azure.
+The Azure Secret ID cannot be used as the ArcGIS client secret.

 ### Examine the Azure id_token